mauricebarrett/primerpincer/README.md

 **Blazingly fast and accurate tool for trimming primers from FASTQ files derived from long-read sequencing (ONT & PacBio).**

-PrimerPincer is a Rust-based command-line tool designed to detect and trim primers efficiently from single-end FASTQ reads, focusing on long-read sequencing data such as Oxford Nanopore and PacBio.
+PrimerPincer is a Rust-based command-line tool designed to detect and remove primers efficiently from single-end amplcions reads in fastq format derived with a foucs on long-read sequencing data such as Oxford Nanopore and PacBio.

 ## Usage